Probabilistic World

 What is statistics about?
 Well, imagine you obtained some data from a particular collection of things.
 It could be the heights of individuals within a group of people, the weights of cats in a clowder, the number of petals in … [Continue reading]

-Filed Under: Bayes' Theorem, Statistics Tagged With: Confidence interval, Null hypothesis, P-value, Parameter estimation
+Filed Under: Bayes' Theorem, Fundamental Concepts, Probability Theory & Statistics Tagged With: Confidence interval, Null hypothesis, P-value, Parameter estimation

 • « Previous Page